 To load SLAX data from different place instead of the boot device.
 First example will search for slax.iso, only on hda1.
 Second example will search for 'path/to/slax.iso' on all devices.
 The first device containing the path/file is used.
 Third example expects that the ISO is unpacked to hda1.
 Fourth example searches through all disks for a directory 'path/to/slax' and expects the contents of unpacked ISO in there.

-copy all files (all required and optional modules) to RAM.
-You'll need at least 320MB of RAM to do this and boot SLAX properly.
+toram copies all files (all required and optional modules) to RAM.
+You'll need at least as much RAM as the ISO to do this and boot SLAX properly.
 This will slow down the boot phase but it will speed up SLAX!

 Execute specified command(s) instead of SLAX login.
 In this example, skip slax login prompt and automatically start XWindow system.
 Use semicolon (;) as command separator.